Golf Where the Pros Play: Wisconsin's Tournament Courses

 Men’s professional golf tournaments were largely played at country clubs until the Greater Milwaukee Open moved to Brown Deer Park in 1994.
 Best remembered as the course where Tiger Woods made his professional debut in 1996, (finishing 60th and winning $2,554, with a Sunday hole-in-one on #14) many of the game’s top PGA Tour pros found their way to Milwaukee.

-Dallas Cowboys quarterback, and Wisconsin native, Tony Romo has been teeing it up in a Janesville amateur tournament the last few years.
-The Ray Fischer at Riverside Golf Course is open to everyone and counts PGA Tour veterans Steve Stricker and Skip Kendall as past champions.
+Former Dallas Cowboys quarterback and Wisconsin native Tony Romo has been known to tee it up in a Janesville amateur tournament held annually at Riverside Golf Course.
+The Ray Fischer Tournament at Riverside is open to everyone and counts PGA Tour veterans Steve Stricker and Skip Kendall as past champions.